To make workmanlike doughs we need to follow a series of rules and steps that will allow us to achieve proper leavening

 In addition, the amount of yeast used should also be proportional to the flour (usually 1 25-g cube is needed for 1 kg of flour).

 It must always be remembered that lowering the quantity will considerably increase the rising time.
-Small secret for getting the yeast to activate is to dissolve it in warm water along with a tablespoon of sugar and let it activate until foam forms on the surface (the average amount of sugar used is half a teaspoon per 10 g of yeast)
+Small secret for getting the yeast to activate is to dissolve it in warm water along with a tablespoon of sugar and let it activate until foam forms on the surface (the average amount of sugar used is half a teaspoon per 10 g of yeast) - The baking soda: in case you want to avoid using baking powder, remember that the dough needs an acidic element to swell.

 If you do not use cream of tartar, mentioned earlier, always add a few drops of lemon, molasses, yogurt or sour cream to mix directly with the baking soda.

-• Salt: often underestimated, salt plays a vital role in the growth of a dough.
+The result will be perfect leavening. - Salt: often underestimated, salt plays a vital role in the growth of a dough.

 It should always be added to the dough, not only as a matter of flavor, but also because it helps develop gluten to make the dough elastic.